 When Leslie Hammond’s flight to London is canceled, she calls off her vacation.
 Why won’t American Airlines refund her ticket?

-Question: I recently booked round-trip airline tickets on British Airways to fly from Albuquerque, N.M., to Inverness, Scotland, on British Airways.
-I made the reservation through Expedia, which included one night’s lodging at Culloden House.
+I recently booked round-trip airline tickets on British Airways to fly from Albuquerque, N.M., to Inverness, Scotland, on British Airways.
+Made the reservation through Expedia, which included one night’s lodging at Culloden House.
 I also booked five nights at Ullinish Lodge on Skye directly.

 My flight from Albuquerque to Dallas was operated by American Airlines.
 I was scheduled to connect with another American flight to London, but my overseas flight was delayed because of a mechanical problem.
 That meant missing the only daily flight to Inverness.